CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/timechallenge/README.md

 - Adds Co-Op and Netplay Variant

 > [!NOTE]
-> - **This module overwrites the [original](https://github.com/ikemen-engine/modules/tree/main/external/mods/scorechallenge) Score Challenge module**, so if you're using it, make a backup.
+> - **This module overwrites the [original](https://github.com/ikemen-engine/modules/tree/main/external/mods/timechallenge) Time Challenge module**, so if you're using it, make a backup.
 >
 > This mode is detectable by [GameMode](https://github.com/ikemen-engine/Ikemen-GO/wiki/Triggers-(new)#gamemode) trigger as:
 >- timechallenge